Copper dips on firmer dollar, Ukraine uncertainty and tariffs

 Higher energy prices could lift other commodities since it is a key input, he said.

-The premium for U.S. Comex copper over the LME price rose to $995 a ton on Tuesday, from $913 a day earlier.
+The premium for US Comex copper over the LME price fell to $750 a ton on Tuesday, from $995 a day earlier.

 Comments